yasodhakandasamy/coding-excercise/Readme.md

 3. Store the image into AWS ECR Repository
 4. Run the container in AWS ECS Service based on image
 5. Monitor the logs using AWS Cloud Watch

-These are the aws services pointing to my container
+#### These are the aws services pointing to my container
 - aws s3 for storing/fetching the files
-- aws RDS for ingest/retrieve the data from the database Using AWS cloud front and Application Load balancer for routing the traffic to api running in different containers for scalable and durabiliity
+- aws RDS for ingest/retrieve the data from the database
+- aws cloud front and Application Load balancer for routing the traffic to api running in different containers for scalable and durabiliity